 As part the my visit to West Africa, I spent over week in Nigeria, starting in Abuja (the capital), then Kano up in the north and lastly Lagos.
 The regional hegemon, Nigeria is already West Africa's most prosperous country (in terms of GDP).
 Its natural oil and gas reserves have kept its economy buoyant over recent years, however, the current downturn in the price of oil is taking its toll in terms of reduced government income.
 It's also wrestling with a number of other problems, including the terrorist group Boko Haram up in the north eastern Borno District and a separatist movement down in the Niger Delta.
 The plot of 'Reasonable Doubt' involves the latter and it was therefore good to be able to talk to Nigerians first hand about what the government is doing to address the problem.

-I was in New York for a week in early December 2017.
-It was a great time to visit.
-Not only were the shops full of Christmas decorations and amazing displays but I had enough free time to see some of the city's iconic sights; I walked down 5th Avenue, admired both the Empire State and Chrysler buildings, dropped into Macy's and Bloomingdale's to do a bit of Christmas shopping, went for a long walk around Central Park, pottered through Times Square, marvelled at the size of Grand Central Station's atrium-like entrance hall (with its stunning ceiling) and spent a few idle hours admiring the amazing works of art in the Frick Collection.
-I also went on a tour of the iconic UN building - which gave me an opportunity to see the Security Council and General Assembly meeting rooms.
-There's so much happening in New York that I'm using it as one of the locations in the next novel.
+I was in New York for a week in November 2019.
+It was a great time to visit and I was able to take in some of the city's iconic sights; I walked down 5th Avenue, admired both the Empire State and Chrysler buildings, dropped into Macy's and Bloomingdale's to do a bit of Christmas shopping, went for a long walk around Central Park, pottered through Times Square, marvelled at the size of Grand Central Station's atrium-like entrance hall (with its stunning ceiling), spent a few idle hours admiring the amazing works of art in the Frick Collection, went on a tour of the iconic UN building - which gave me an opportunity to see the Security Council and General Assembly meeting rooms and became a Member of the New York Public Library, which enabled me to request a reference copy of one of my own books from the library's archives!